janbridley/nano-svd/README.md

 # nano-decomposition

-Performant and numerically robust decompositions of small matrices.
+Performant and numerically robust matrix decompositions of small matrices.